 - Being mentored: What if you are a project manager who doesn’t have the experience to mentor someone else?
 Being mentored also counts towards your PDU total for recertification.
 This is classified as self-directed learning and you can claim one PDU per hour up to a total of 10 per year.

 Being mentored or coached by someone can take many forms.
 For example, you might sit with a more experienced project manager to prepare for an audit.
 You could seek advice formally from a colleague in relation to preparing your project budget.
 You could study with a co-worker for a project management exam or to brush up on some other technique.
 There are probably dozens of examples of times where you have sought help that would count as self-directed learning.
 Record them all and you’ll soon be earning PDUs while you do your day job!

 Given everything that you can do towards earning PDUs as part of your day job, you’ll soon find that you make significant progress towards achieving those 60 credits over a 3 year period.
 Make the most of the opportunities open to you as part of your normal day to day routine.
 This will reduce your need to find other ways to earn those PDUs and will also make sure that you can spread out your recertification requirements.

 It is also much cheaper to claim as many PDUs as you can through work instead of having to fund expensive activities yourself simply to make up your PDU total as the deadline approaches.
 Do yourself a favor and plan now to avoid a desperate bid to earn enough just before your recertification deadline approaches!

-Treat your PMP recertification preparation like a project and track it in ProjectManager.com FREE for 30 days!
+Treat your PMP recertification preparation like a project and track it in ProjectManager.com.
 That will help you spread out the learning overhead and make sure you are on target for your recertification plans.
 Collaborate with others who are preparing for recertification as well and share resources, discussions, and message each other in real-time.